thissayantan/ubuntu-with-vanilla-gnome/README.md

-# Install vanilla Gnome on Ubuntu
+# Install Vanilla Gnome on Ubuntu

 This repository contains two shell script files: `remove-snap.sh` and `install-vanilla-gnome.sh`.
 These scripts perform specific actions related to system configuration on a Linux-based operating system.